-STEPHEN LLOYD STONE MEMORIAL SCHOLARSHIP: The Martin Methodist College Permanent Endowment received this scholarship in memory of Mr. Stephen Lloyd Stone, an outstanding United Methodist Layman of the Tennessee Conference.
+STEPHEN LLOYD STONE MEMORIAL SCHOLARSHIP: Permanently endowed, this scholarship is in memory of Stephen Lloyd Stone, an outstanding United Methodist Layman of the Tennessee Conference.

-WILLIE MAE STANFILL STONE ENGLISH AWARD: This scholarship is presented annually to a Martin Methodist College sophomore who has demonstrated outstanding ability in English composition during the freshman year.
+WILLIE MAE STANFILL STONE ENGLISH AWARD: Presented annually to a Martin Methodist College sophomore who has demonstrated outstanding ability in English composition during the freshman year.

-MR. AND MRS. A. J. SWINEY MEMORIAL SCHOLARSHIP: This endowed scholarship was established by Miss Ettie V. A. Swiney and Miss Sadie Swiney and is awarded annually to a student who has a need for assistance and who is capable of satisfactory academic achievement.
+MR. AND MRS. A. J. SWINEY MEMORIAL SCHOLARSHIP: Established by Miss Ettie V. A. Swiney and Miss Sadie Swiney, this scholarship is awarded annually to a student who has a need for assistance and who is capable of satisfactory academic achievement.